VillanuevaK/PythonCheatSheet/README.md

 //TODO:
 - Replace the images with accurate representations of time complexities and stuff for swift foos
 - Compare to libraries as im sure some of this can be further simplified through certain libraries
+-     - Look into Swift Collections if there a need for BitSet, BitArray, OrderedSet, OrderedDictionary, TreeSet, or TreeDictionary comes up

 ## Flow of control
 ```Swift